 The Capital Adequacy Ratio set standards for banks by looking at a bank’s ability to pay liabilities, and respond to credit risks and operational risks.
 A bank that has a good CAR has enough capital to absorb potential losses.
 Thus, it has less risk of becoming insolvent and losing depositors’ money.
 After the financial crisis in 2008, the Bank of International Settlements (BIS) began setting stricter CAR requirements to protect depositors.

-- The Capital Adequacy Ratio (CAR) helps makes sure banks have enough capital to protect depositors’ money.
+- The Capital Adequacy Ratio (CAR) helps make sure banks have enough capital to protect depositors’ money.

 - The formula for CAR is: (Tier 1 Capital + Tier 2 Capital) / Risk-Weighted Assets

 - Capital requirements set by the BIS have become more strict in recent years.